 54. To keep bottles from spilling, place a piece of plastic wrap on each bottle over the top and then screw the lid over it.
 The plastic helps seals the lid around the bottle for spill-free travels.

-55. Razors are a necessity but you don’t want to accidently cut yourself rummaging through your bag.
+55. Razors are a necessity but you don’t want to accidentally cut yourself rummaging through your bag.
 Place a binder clip over the blades of the razor to protect yourself and keep the razor from scraping anything else in your bag.
 Then on your trip you’ll have the binder clips as well which might come in handy.

 56. Hot curling irons and straighteners can be stored in oven mitts!
 This saves you from burning yourself or melting anything in your luggage that may come in contact with a hot hair tool.
 You’ll feel much more at ease shoving your curler in a heat-proof mitt as you sprint out the door because you don’t have to worry about the other items in your bag